Sophialyc/PDF_splite_merge_tool/README.md

 ## Dealing with sensitive information?
 - Documents are never stored.
 They exist in memory only for the duration of your session, then disappear.
 - Nothing is written to disk, no database, no file storage.
-- Streamlit Community Cloud does not log/retain file contents
+Streamlit Community Cloud does not log/retain file contents
-- However, files do pass through Snowflake's servers (who acquired Streamlit) in transit.
+- However, files do pass through Snowflake's servers (who acquired Streamlit) in transit. --> if you're processing documents that are legally privileged, covered by GDPR data processing agreements, seek further guidance
 - You can run it locally to on your own machine with 'streamlit run app.py' to avoid sensitive information leak.